-Rest assured, there’s plenty of good supermarkets and convenience stores on the island for groceries, to household items, to just a quick snack for the road.
+Rest assured, there’s plenty of supermarkets and convenience stores on the island for groceries, household items, or just a quick snack for the road.

-For snacks like sandwiches, fresh bread, canned food and milk you can simply stop at any of the rum shops or convenience stores island-wide.
+For snacks like sandwiches, fresh bread, canned food, and milk, you can stop at any of the rum shops or convenience stores island-wide.

-For healthier snacks, there are various health food shops that can cater to your needs.
-You’ll also find raw and roasted peanuts on sale from street vendors dotted all over the island or salted nuts, sweet breads and other such snacks in gas stations island-wide.
+For healthier snacks, various health food shops can cater to your needs.
+You’ll also find raw and roasted peanuts on sale from street vendors dotted all over the island or salted nuts, sweetbreads, and other such snacks in gas stations island-wide.

-For larger supermarkets, look no further than the chain of Supercentres on the island.
+For larger supermarkets, look no further than the chain of Massy Stores on the island.
 These stores are always well stocked with lots of imported brands, as well as locally made products.

-You’ll find the biggest Supercentre on the island located at Warrens on the ABC highway.
-This is also one of the biggest supermarkets on the island with an excellent selection of cheeses and fresh meat.
+You’ll find the biggest Massy Store on the island located at Warrens on the ABC highway with an excellent selection of cheeses and fresh meat.

-In Worthing in Christ Church you’ll find a Big B Supermarket, also part of the Supercentre chain.
+In Worthing in Christ Church, you’ll find a Big B Supermarket, also part of the Massy Stores chain.
 This store also has a wide selection of goods, especially if you are looking for specific products for a recipe or imported products.
-There’s also a newsagency where you can find magazines, greetings cards and stationery.
+There’s also a news agency where you can find magazines, greetings cards, and stationery.

 Just on from Big B, up Rendezvous Hill, you’ll find JB’s Supercentre in Sargeants Village.

-There’s another outlet in Holetown – this branch really caters to the expats and therefore you’ll see a lot of English brands for sale here.
+There’s another outlet in Holetown – this branch caters to the ex-pats, and therefore you’ll see a lot of English brands for sale here.

-In Oistins, you’ll find a smaller Supercentre however it still has most things like fresh fruit, vegetables, meat, dairy, and essential household provisions.
+In Oistins, you’ll find a smaller Massy Stores; however, it still has most things like fresh fruit, vegetables, meat, dairy, and essential household provisions.

 Just on the outskirts of Bridgetown, in Fairchild Street, there’s Jordan’s Supermarket.
 You will find the prices here very reasonable compared with other supermarkets and many locals also shop here.

-Tip: Jordan’s is also located in Fitts Village in St. James, Speightstown in St. Peter, and Baxters Road in Bridgetown, St. Michael.
+Tip: Jordan’s supermarkets also located in Fitts Village in St. James, Speightstown in St. Peter, and Baxters Road in Bridgetown, St. Michael.

 Also located in Black Rock is Carlton Supermarket.
-Carlton, like many of the larger supermarkets in Barbados, has a large array of local and imported foods.
-In addition to this, Carlton is located in the Carlton complex which is also home to its own bakery, deli and pharmacy, along with several other businesses, including clothing and beauty supply stores, a bingo lounge and arcade, and a bank.
+Carlton, like many of the larger supermarkets in Barbados, has an extensive array of local and imported foods.
+Within the Carlton supermarket complex, is also home to its bakery, deli, and pharmacy, along with several other businesses, including clothing and beauty supply stores, a bingo lounge and arcade, and a bank.

-Hint: The majority of products sold in Barbados are imported therefore you may find the prices slightly higher than what you are used to paying.
+Hint: The majority of products sold in Barbados come from overseas; therefore, you may find the prices slightly higher than what you are used to paying.
 You may wish to buy local produce where possible, as this is significantly cheaper.
-Try Cheapside Market in Bridgetown for great local produce at great prices.
+Try Cheapside Market in Bridgetown for great local food at great prices.

 What About Buying In Bulk?

-There’s also ShopSmart store that sell bulk items.
+There’s also a ShopSmart store that sells bulk items.
 Here you’ll find imported goods, dried foods, and household appliances, among other things.
-Membership is $30BBD and there are stores located in Brittons Hill and Bridgetown in St. Michael, as well as Holders Terrace in St. James.
+Membership is $30BBD, and there are stores located in Brittons Hill and Bridgetown in St. Michael, as well as Holders Terrace in St. James.

 Cash Or Credit?

 If you shop in one of the island’s supermarkets, you can generally pay by cash, credit card, some debit cards, and local cheques.
-At Supercentre stores, they’ll also accept any currency of cash.
+At Supercentre stores, they’ll also accept any currency of money.